OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 });
 ~~~

-### Step 3: Add client side pages to display a license error
+### Step 3: Add client pages to display a license error

+The client needs to be able to show if there is a licensing error.
+This step adds that code to the client.

-Add a new file, `client/pages/needLicense.html` and paste in this HTML, or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/pages/needLicense.html).
+1. Add a new file, `client/pages/needLicense.html`.
+2. Paste in the following HTML (or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/pages/needLicense.html)).

 ~~~html
 <!doctype html>